naipunyaailabs/skillmatrix-apis/JD_EXTRACTOR_NEW_ENDPOINT.md

 1. Ensure you're sending the request with `Content-Type: multipart/form-data` header
 2. Make sure you're using form data (not JSON) for the request body
-3. Verify that the file is being attached correctly to the `jobDescription` field
+3. Verify that the file is being attached correctly to the `job_description` field (note the underscore)
 4. Check that the file is a valid PDF

 ### Correct usage examples: